-The Feingold Diet (also known as the Feingold Program or KP Diet) is a type of exclusion diet which requires the individual to avoid artificial additives and salicylate
+The Feingold diet (also known as the Feingold Program or KP Diet) is a type of exclusion diet which requires the individual to avoid artificial additives and salicylates.

 The Feingold diet is based on the idea that some additives (such as synthetic colourings, flavourings, and preservatives) are harmful.

-It is also based on the idea that salicylate (which is a natural plant toxin found in some foodstuffs such as citrus fruits and some medicines such as aspirin) is harmful.
+It is also based on the idea that salicylates (which are natural plant substances found in some foodstuffs such as citrus fruits and some medicines such as aspirin) are harmful.

-The Feingold Association of the United States claims that the diet can be used to treat people with a wide range of conditions including autism and ADHD.
+The Feingold Association of the United States claims that the diet can be used to treat people with a wide range of conditions including autism and attention deficit hyperactivity disorder.